Analyzing Steel Partners (SPLP) & Dmc Global (BOOM)

-Steel Partners (NYSE:SPLP) and Dmc Global (NASDAQ:BOOM) are both small-cap multi-sector conglomerates companies, but which is the superior business?
-We will compare the two businesses based on the strength of their dividends, valuation, risk, profitability, analyst recommendations, earnings and institutional ownership.
+Steel Partners (NYSE:SPLP) and Dmc Global (NASDAQ:BOOM) are both small-cap multi-sector conglomerates companies, but which is the better stock?
+We will contrast the two businesses based on the strength of their profitability, earnings, analyst recommendations, dividends, institutional ownership, valuation and risk.

 Dividends